Eukaryogenesis: Symbiogenesis

+Endosymbiosis is broadly accepted in the origin of eukaryotes, though the scenarios involved continue to be debated.

 Scenarios

 Competing sequences of mitochondria, membranes, and nucleus

 Biologists have proposed multiple scenarios for the creation of the eukaryotes.
 While there is broad agreement that the LECA must have had a nucleus, mitochondria, and internal membranes, the order in which these were acquired has been disputed.

 In the syntrophic model, the first eukaryotic common ancestor (FECA, around 2.2 gya) gained mitochondria, then membranes, then a nucleus.
 In the phagotrophic model, it gained a nucleus, then membranes, then mitochondria.

-In a more complex process, it gained all three in short order, then other capabilities.
+In a more complex model, it gained all three in short order, then other capabilities.
 Other models have been proposed.
 Whatever happened, many lineages must have been created, but the LECA either out-competed or came together with the other lineages to form a single point of origin for the eukaryotes.

 Nick Lane and William Martin have argued that mitochondria came first, on the grounds that energy had been the limiting factor on the size of the prokaryotic cell.
 Enrique M. Muro et al. have argued, however, that the genetic system needed to reach a critical point that led to a new regulatory system (with introns and the spliceosome), which enabled coordination between genetic networks.
 The phagotrophic model presupposes the ability to engulf food, enabling the cell to engulf the aerobic bacterium that became the mitochondrion.

 Eugene Koonin and others, noting that the archaea share many features with eukaryotes, argue that rudimentary eukaryotic traits such as membrane-lined compartments were acquired before endosymbiosis added mitochondria to the early eukaryotic cell, while the cell wall was lost.
 In the same way, mitochondrial acquisition must not be regarded as the end of the process, for still new complex families of genes had to be developed after or during the endosymbiotic exchange.
 In this way, from FECA to LECA, the organisms can be considered as proto-eukaryotes.
 At the end of the process, LECA was already a complex organism with protein families involved in cellular compartmentalization.

+Nico Bremer and others confirmed that the LECA had mitochondria, and stated that it had multiple nuclei, but disputed that it was phagotrophic.
+This would mean that the ability found in many eukaryotes to engulf materials developed later, rather than being acquired first and used to engulf the alphaproteobacteria that became mitochondria.

+Eukaryogenesis involved symbiogenesis to form mitochondria, evolution of membrane-lined compartments like the nucleus, and multiple horizontal gene transfers; but the order of events is disputed.